 This guest post is part of our 30 Days of Homeschool: The Good, The Bad & The In-Between Blog Series

-When you begin homeschooling, it can be a scary and daunting place to be.
+When you begin homeschooling, it can be a scary and daunting place to be and you wonder if you’ll feel like a homeschool failure.
 You see all these Pinterest-worthy, perfect homeschooling families, and you can’t even manage to pick a curriculum.
 You immediately go to the negative place in your mind when you think you are a homeschool failure.
-You begin spouting off things like: I‘m going to ruin my kids, they’ll never amount to anything, I’m so stupid for thinking I could do this, people are going to judge me. ??
+You begin spouting off things like: I‘m going to ruin my kids, they’ll never amount to anything, I’m so stupid for thinking I could do this, people are going to judge me.
 That last one is the number one reason I see people question their ability to educate their children at home.

 Homeschooling is “Different”